 It's one thing to listen to Mozart and another to spend the hours and hours necessary to perform his music.
 That kind of commitment brings a new appreciation to a composer.

-As a highly acclaimed concert pianist, Natsuki Fukasawa has had hours of practice and performance time to become intimately familiar with his works.
-Join us as she discusses her favorite Mozart pieces from a pianist's perspective.
+As a highly acclaimed concert pianist, Natsuki Fukasawa has had hours of practice and performance time to become intimately familiar with Mozart's works.
+Join us as she discusses her favorite pieces from a pianist's perspective.

 7:30 pm — 8:30 pm